ggarra13/mrv2/mrv2/docs/en/_sources/user_docs/interface/interface.rst.txt

 Divider
 +++++++

-The Panels have a divided, just like the Timeline Viewport, and can be dragged to make the panel bigger or smaller (and change the size of the main viewport).
+The Panels have a divider, just like the Timeline Viewport, and can be dragged to make the panel bigger or smaller (and change the size of the main viewport).